OverlayPlugin/cactbot/docs/TimelineGuide.md

 Alternatively, you can use the web-based [log splitter](https://overlayplugin.github.io/cactbot/util/logtools/splitter.html) tool and check the option to filter the log for analysis.

-This filtering will limit the exported log lines to things that are potentially useful in writing triggers, like boss abilities, added combatants, tethers, map effects, head markers, and debuffs applied to and removed from players.
+This filtering will limit the exported log lines to things that are potentially useful for writing triggers, like boss abilities, added combatants, tethers, map effects, head markers, and debuffs applied to and removed from players.
 It's not perfect, but it's a place to start.